The Spirit Mountain Community Fund is governed by an eight member board of trustees.

 Brenda strongly believes in sharing, giving and improving the quality of life for others whenever possible.
 Thus, it brings her pure joy to join our Board of Trustees so that she can help support organizations that improve the health, education, and social needs of Oregonians.
 Her hobbies include sewing, hiking/walking, reading, and she has a great passion for traveling to other countries to experience their cultures.
 She enjoys watching sunsets and taking care of her cat, Kona.

 Julie Fahey represents House District 14 (West Eugene & Veneta) in the Oregon State Legislature.
-She was first elected to the House in 2016 and was elected by her colleagues to serve as House Majority Leader in 2022.
-Her areas of focus as a legislator include housing affordability, living wage jobs, worker protections, and improving education outcomes.
+She was first elected to the House in 2016 and was elected by her colleagues to serve as Speaker of the House in 2024.
+Prior to being elected Speaker, she served as House Majority Leader for two years.

 Outside of the legislature, Rep. Fahey has two decades of experience in the private sector as a business consultant and co-founder of a human resources consulting firm for businesses and non-profits.
 Through her work, she helps employers pay their employees fairly, build skilled workforces, and make their organizations great places to work.
+In her free time, she loves to hike, foster rescue dogs, and do the Sunday crossword puzzle.

 Victoria Ernst is a human rights attorney based in Yamhill County, Oregon.
 She teaches international law, works for the United Nations International Law Commission, and consults on human rights legislation.
 She also works for an international wine importer based in Oregon.
 She has previously worked for other United Nations bodies, including the Committee Against Torture, as well as for the European Union.
 She started her legal career in Montana, working in Tribal Court on Fort Belknap.
 She was raised in Newberg, Oregon, and is deeply involved in community service in Yamhill County.
 She also serves on the Board of Directors for Encompass Yamhill Valley, the City of McMinnville Budget Committee, and the Finance Committee for Yamhill Community Action Partnership.